-Patients' data were collected from medical records.
+Patients' data Pere collected from medical records.
 The data included age, sex, cause and place of injury, onset of injury, the time interval between occurrence of trauma and management, and the treatment received before their admission.
 The additional data obtained were initial VA (IVA) and follow-up FVA at 3 months with Snellen chart, which was converted to LogMAR for statistical analysis.
-Individuals with open globe injuries and nontraumatic hyphema were excluded from the study.
-Individuals with traumatic hyphema with incomplete data or individuals with follow-up of <3 months were excluded from the analysis.
-Data collected during the follow-up visits included best-corrected VA and complications of anterior and posterior segment if there were any.
+Independent of LogMAR for statistical analysis.
+Independent with open globe injuries and nontraumatic hyphema were excluded from the study.
+Individuals with follow-up of <3 months were excluded from the analysis.
+Data collected during the follow-up visits included best-corrected VA and complication of anterior and posterior segment if there were any.
 Final clinical outcome was defined as poor if VA was <0.1.